Letmego1st/Regex-Tutorial/gist-template.md

 ### Boundaries
 Boundaries \b is one side of the word and the other side is not a word character ( a string or a space).
+Boundaries use \b and \B \b\ represents an anchor like caret \B\ This matches all positions where \b\ doesn’t match.
+In my regex expression above: no boundaries are used

 ### Back-references